MicrosoftLearning/PL-100-Microsoft-Power-Platform-App-Maker/Instructions/Labs/lab713canvasapps.md

 1. Select **Text formatting** to open Copilot suggestions.

 1. Review the suggestions for the Subtitle and decide what data you would like to display when a user is browsing Real Estate Showings.
-Select one of the suggestions and Apply.
+Select one of the suggestions and select **Apply**.

 1. Copilot has updated the expression for the Subtitle.
 Select **Next** and then close the **Try it out** pop-up, if presented with it.